 - If you want to be able to let visitors upload additional file types than WordPress allows by default, such as Adobe Illustrator file uploads

 - Quote forms so clients can attach their spreadsheet or project spec document

 - Job application forms so applicants can attach their resume files

-- Pictures as image files for a contest or a giveaway
+- Pictures as image files for a contest or if using a giveaway plugin

 - User submitted content forms so users can attach a blog post or image they want to share